 - Tools Required: Shovel, Hammer, Wire cutters

-- Dig a 15cm wide trench to a 5cm depth around the perimeter of the area you want to protect.
+- Take the shovel and start digging a trench around the perimeter of the area you want to protect.

 STEP 2) Placing the Fence Posts